High School Students and Parents,

 We are eager and confidently hopeful that this will be a fruitful ministry season so long as we continue to keep our eyes on the Lord!
 Psalm 16:8, "I have set the LORD always before me; because he is at my right hand, I shall not be shaken."

-We've got a hybrid program this year.
-High School age students will all be together from 8pm - 8:45pm for Lesson Time and Discussion.
+High School age students will all be together meeting in person either Wednesday night or Friday night.
 See schedule at the bottom of this page for the Wednesday night flow and start times.

-- Awana Student Leaders: High School age youth serve as student leaders in the younger clubs: Cubbies, Sparks, T&T Boys and Girls.
+- Awana Student Leaders (ASL): High School age youth serve as student leaders in the younger clubs: Cubbies, Sparks, T&T Boys and Girls.

 - Journey C-Track: High School age youth desiring to continue on with their Awana training will opt-in for this to stay on track to earn their Citation Award upon graduation from High School.

 - Awana's "What is C-Track?" page

 - 7 Things a Student Leader Needs to Know

 - 2 Tips to Make Your Student Leaders Successful

 Schedule for Wednesday Night Jr. High, High School, and College Ministry at NCC:

 *NCC Youth Ministry Leaders: Chris Platt, Lance Kotsubo, Marie Ung